 A Penalty Abatement request does not extend the collection statute of limitations.
 Since penalties can be up to 50% of the tax the procedure is very beneficial.
 However, it should be used only when appropriate & when presented correctly.

 Afterwards, if your request is granted the IRS will notify you with these letters:

 Notice CP143 & Letter 168C both grant abatements for Delinquency Penalties.
 The Letter 168C also indicates if other penalties have been considered & the IRS determination.
 The reasons for the determination & instructions are often vague.
 But, you are given the opportunity to Appeal an unfavorable determination.

 Letter 3503C grants an abatement for Delinquency penalties but solely for the reason that you had a "good history of timely filing and timely paying".

-If the IRS denies your request they will send Letter 853C.
+If the IRS denies your request they will send Letter 853C or Letter 854C for a business.
 You can always Appeal this denial.
 But, if the IRS has issued a levy against your wages or bank accounts, please follow the Prep Steps for Collections.